 ‘San Francisco’: the song, the story, and the sisters who made it

-Last week, along with the announcement of my upcoming album ;Chosen Daughter’, I released the first single form the album, ‘San Francisco’.
+Last week, along with the announcement of my upcoming album ‘Chosen Daughter’, I released the first single from the album, ‘San Francisco’.
 I wanted to tell you a little bit more about the song, because the story behind it is very special to me.

 The picture above shows my Gran (the one standing up in the middle) and her four sisters; Terry, Gertie, Mona and Brenda.
 They were all born in Waterford, South East Ireland.
 My Gran was the youngest of the sisters and shortly after she was born their father died.
 Their father was a grocer, and the family lived in the flat above the shop, where they also took in lodgers.
 When John died, they lost the shop, and so they lost their home as well.
 My great-grandmother, left with 5 young girls, was really struggling.
 They had nowhere to live, and were relying on family members to put them up.
 This was not a permanent solution, and for five young girls and a single mother in 1920s Ireland, there weren’t many options.
 The eldest of the sisters, Mona, made a decision to leave Ireland and travel, alone, to America where she would become a nun.
 She was 16 when she left.